ylian817/ylian.github.io/_pages/about.md

 **Research Interests**

-Democratizing Machine learning needs high efficiency, scalability, robustness and privacy.
-Achieving them needs to understand ML and systems first.
-Hope we can design an ML system to learn and generate knowledge at anywhere and anytime.
+Democratizing large deep learning models needs high efficiency, scalability, robustness and privacy.
+Achieving these goals needs to *understand ML and systems* at first.
+To this end, I'm studying following aspects:

-* ML optimization: Federated learning, Distributed deep learning, New optimizer, Dataset distillation, Hardware-friendly optimization.
+* ML optimization: Federated learning, Distributed deep learning, New optimizer, HPO, Hardware-friendly optimization, Fault-tolerance training.
-* Efficient inference: Hardware-friendly inference, Compression, Sparsity, MoE routing.
+* Efficient inference: Hardware-friendly Inference, Compression, Sparsity, MoE routing.
+* Data-centric: RAG, Dataset distillation, data quality.
-* LLM enhancement: Data quality, LLM safety.
+* LLM privacy: Privacy preserved inference.

+Hope finnaly we can design an *ML system* to learn and generate knowledge at anywhere and anytime.
 I'm open for academic collaborations.
 If you are interested, please feel free to contact me.

 # 🔥 News

 * [2024.03] &nbsp;🎉🎉 VMRNN is available.
 This work proposes the VMRNN cell, a new recurrent unit that integrates the strengths of Vision Mamba blocks with LSTM.
-We construct a network centered on VMRNN cells to tackle spatiotemporal prediction tasks effectively. [paper](https://arxiv.org/abs/2403.16536). [code](https://github.com/yyyujintang/VMRNN-PyTorch)
+We construct a network centered on VMRNN cells to tackle spatiotemporal prediction tasks effectively. ([paper](https://arxiv.org/abs/2403.16536), [code](https://github.com/yyyujintang/VMRNN-PyTorch))
 * [2024.01] &nbsp;🎉🎉 Our paper "FedImpro: Measuring and Improving Client Update in Federated Learning" is accepted at ICLR 2024. ([paper](https://arxiv.org/pdf/2402.07011.pdf),[code](https://github.com/wizard1203/FedImpro)).
 This work trains the high-level neural network on reconstructed feature distributions, to accelerate FL training and enhance the model performance.
-* [2024.01] &nbsp;🎉🎉 Our paper "Towards Efficient and Reliable LLM Serving: A Real-World Workload Study" is available. ([paper](https://arxiv.org/pdf/2401.17644.pdf)).
+* [2024.01] &nbsp;🎉🎉 Our paper "Towards Efficient and Reliable LLM Serving: A Real-World Workload Study" is available. ([paper](https://arxiv.org/pdf/2401.17644.pdf)),[code](https://github.com/HPMLL/BurstGPT).
 This paper introduces the first real-world trace dataset of LLM serving workloads, detailing user, system, and LLM behaviors.
 Many new insights of GPT services are found in this work.
 * [2023.10] &nbsp;🎉🎉 Our paper "Reliable and Efficient In-Memory Fault Tolerance of Large Language Model Pretraining" is available. ([paper](https://arxiv.org/pdf/2310.12670.pdf)).
 This work desings an in-memory fault-tolerance framework for large-scale LLM pretraining.
 * [2023.09] &nbsp;🎉🎉 Our paper "FusionAI: Decentralized Training and Deploying LLMs with Massive Consumer-Level GPUs" is available. ([paper](https://arxiv.org/abs/2309.01172)).
 This paper envisions a decentralized system unlocking the potential vast untapped consumer-level GPUs in pre-training, inference and fine-tuning of LLMs with privacy protection.
 * [2023.02] &nbsp;🎉🎉 Our paper "FedML Parrot: A Scalable Federated Learning System via Heterogeneity-aware Scheduling on Sequential and Hierarchical Training" is available. ([paper](https://arxiv.org/pdf/2303.01778.pdf)).
 This work aims to democratize simulating large-scale FL experiments.
 BTW, our open-source FL framework [FedML](https://github.com/FedML-AI/FedML) has reached 2.6k stars at github.